HackerN64/HackerSM64/src/crash_screen/README.md

 <p>

 ### General
-- **Fix thread queue list getting messed up (looped) after the second crash screen crash**
 - **Fix the flickering on Ares (and some other emulators) if possible.**
 - **Fix .rodata symbols not appearing in debug map.**
-- Detect which segments are loaded to prevent trying to disasm garbage data (eg. reading from menu segment during normal gameplay).
-- Don't have all crash screen code always loaded
+- Don't have all crash screen code always loaded.
   - Keep in its own segment then DMA it on crash?.
     - DMA to end of RAM right before Goddard.
     - Same place as map data.